this-uid/lajnokode/README.md

 ### How to use this program

-The singe-line code is utilize the power of `Bash` shell scripting language and GNU `make` utility to execute it.
+The single-line code program uses the power of `Bash` shell scripting language and GNU `make` utility to execute it.

 You need Unix/Linux execution environment with installed `Bash` command language interpreter and  `make` command line tool to run this program as following: